 How I Use Google Search Console

 I use GSC every day in my affiliate marketing business.
 I like seeing how my business is growing, and what I can do to optimize it.
-If you’re looking for an opportunity to make money online, and eventually quit your job, read my review: “Is Wealthy Affiliate Legit Or A Scam?” here.
+If you’re looking for an opportunity to make money online, and eventually quit your job, read my REVIEW of my #1 recommended resource.

 Google Search Console is an amazing free tool to help you troubleshoot and optimize your business.
 Track your links so you know where your website traffic is coming from, who is clicking on your links, which keywords are converting best, and how well your paid ads are performing.
 You can also determine how your funnels are converting.